dekura/dekura.github.io/_includes/cv.md

 <p align='justify'>
 Greetings!
 I'm currently an intern at  <a href="https://deepmind.google/" target="_blank">Google DeepMind</a>.
-I am also a final-year Ph.D. candidate at The Chinese University of Hong Kong (CUHK-CSE), where I have been fortunate to work with Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a> and co-supervised by Professor <a href="https://scholar.google.com/citations?user=WPhoQiUAAAAJ" target="_blank">Martin D. F. Wong</a>.
+I am also a final-year Ph.D. candidate at Chinese University of Hong Kong (CUHK-CSE), where I have been fortunate to work with Professor <a href="http://www.cse.cuhk.edu.hk/~byu/" target="_blank">Bei Yu</a> and co-supervised by Professor <a href="https://scholar.google.com/citations?user=WPhoQiUAAAAJ" target="_blank">Martin D. F. Wong</a>.
 </p>
 <h3>Research Interests:</h3>
 <ul>